initialcommit-com/git-sim/docs/vscode.md

 Settings live under `git-sim` (executable, extra options, light-mode graphs when the editor theme is light, open in the browser instead of a tab, timeout).

+## The live graph

+**git-sim: Live graph** (or the pulse button in the Source Control toolbar) opens a graph that follows the repository: after every change, whoever made it (a terminal, the Source Control view, an AI agent), the graph plays the change as a before / after animation and keeps it in a strip, so the session can be stepped through or replayed.
+The same graph is a view in the sidebar (the git-sim icon in the Activity Bar) that can be dragged next to a chat or the terminal.
+It runs `git-sim live --json` in the repository; see [live.md](live.md) for how the engine works and how `git-sim live` serves the same page in a browser.

 ## The `preflight` command

 The extension calls `git-sim preflight --json`, which is also useful on its own: